CyberTrainingExercise/Hexfall/README.md

 1. Intro to Kali Linux
 2. Intro to brute forcing passwords with John the Ripper
 3. Intro to SSH
+4. Intro to Tor

 ### Requirements

 If you would like to perform this CTX you will need the following:

-1. Someone who is technically skilled to setup the scenario.
+1. An Admin who is technically skilled to setup the scenario.
     - Hopefully this guide will make it easy, but you still need technical know how to do it.
+    - Required skills:
+        - Linux, SSH, John the Ripper, Tor, Webservers
 2. The following equipment:
     - FTX simulation equipment such as rubber duckies.
     - A computer or virtual machine capable of running Kali Linux.